 This evening, Andrew spoke in the backbench debate on the Armed Forces Covenant 2016 and raised concerns over recent figures which show that the strength of regular and reserve forces are on the decline.

 This evening, Andrew spoke in the House to welcome the incoming Parliamentary Administration and Health Service Ombudsman, Robert Behrens, and highlighted the importance of the role in bringing accountability to health services.

-Copyright 2019 Dr Andrew Murrison Member of Parliament for South West Wiltshire.
+Copyright 2019 Rt Hon Andrew Murrison Member of Parliament for South West Wiltshire.
 All rights reserved.